Students

 His research has focused on the pancreatic islets, the only type of tissue in the human body that secretes insulin in response to glucose.
 The abnormal function of islets plays a pivotal role in the development of diabetes, a disease that afflicts almost 10% of the U.S. population.
 In his previous research, Ge has used multiple disciplinary approaches to prevent islet dysfunction, stimulate islet regeneration, or even replace islet function.
 The figure shows the islets (white) that Ge transplanted under the skin, which were vascularized by blood vessels (green) and were fully functional to cure diabetes in mice.
 His future research aims to utilize the resources at BCC/CUNY to continue studying islets with BCC students.
 Let’s make our contribution to the efforts of finding a cure for diabetes.

 Many students ask me about my last name, so I’ll start with that.
 The last name is eastern European (as my great grandfather was), but I am not.
-I am from Argentina (¡Si, hablo español!).
+I am from Argentina (¡Sí, hablo español!).
 I have been teaching at Bronx Community College for 15+ years, mostly Anatomy and Physiology, and General Biology.
 I’m a Biologist.
-I got a “Licenciado” degree from University of Buenos Aires at the end of the last millenium, and did grad studies in NY, at Fordham University and at SUNY Stony Brook at the beginning of this one.
-As a biologist, I started many years ago working with sea birds, but for the last 20 years or so, I have been dedicated to teaching and learning, and left the birds at the beach.
-As a learner and a teacher, I am interested in educational technology and open education resources.
-Particularly, how these two can improve students experience by allowing a more dynamic access to learning and by opening channels for communication and interaction.
+I earned my Licenciado degree from the University of Buenos Aires at the end of the last millennium and completed graduate studies in New York—at Fordham University and SUNY Stony Brook—at the beginning of this one.
+As a biologist, I began my career many years ago working with seabirds.
+I studied penguins in Patagonia and Common Terns in the Rockaways in NYC.
+For the past 20 years or so, however, I have been dedicated to teaching and learning—and have left the birds at the beach.
+As both a learner and a teacher, I am interested in educational technology and open educational resources, particularly in how these two can improve the student experience by enabling more dynamic access to learning and by opening channels for communication and interaction.
 Here you can find some of my presentations and publications:

 https://bcc-cuny.academia.edu/CarlosLiachovitzky